Meet the team..

 Dan Clark, Chief Strategy Officer and Board Member, Quadrotech.

 Carolyn is a learning and development professional with an extensive track record in the use of assessment and development techniques.
-She is passionate about bringing out the potential in others and her practise is focussed around three main strands; assessment, coaching and facilitation.
+She is passionate about bringing out the potential in others and her practise is focused around three main strands; assessment, coaching and facilitation.

 As an assessor she has worked with leading health organisations, the public sector and a major property company, designing and running assessment and development centres to identify top talent among their senior and aspiring leaders.
 She has also carried out many psychometric assessment assignments for rapidly growing enterprises focusing on building strong cohesive teams and with the not-for-profit sector identifying people who are aligned with their strategy and values.
 She is trained and experienced in the use of a wide range of psychometric instruments including Myers Briggs Type Indicator (MBTI) SHL’s OPQ , FIRO-B and Hogan HDS.